 Graduates who received their college education overseas are eligible to apply for their hukou when they return to Shanghai as long as they meet all of the necessary requirements.
 They have up to two years from the date they come back to Shanghai to take advantage of this option.

-The New Horizons Global Partners team have extensive knowledge of the Chinese immigration system.
+The Horizons team have extensive knowledge of the Chinese immigration system.